JonasAlfredsson/docker-nginx-certbot/README.md

 ### 0.11
 - Python 2 is EOL, so it's time to move over to Python 3.
+- From now on DockerHub will also build with tags (`jonasal/nginx-certbot:0.11`)

 ### 0.10
 - Update to new ACME v2 servers.